Mizan-Rifat/pug-navigation/README.md

 ### Version 1.0.0

-- Initial release of the Pug Definition extension.
+- Initial release of the Pug Navigation extension.